sofa-framework/doc/components/engine/select/pointsfromindices.md

 <!-- generate_doc -->
 # PointsFromIndices

-Find the points given a list of indices
+Find the points given a list of indices.

 ## Vec3d